Big Sean: 2019–present: Detroit 2, Better Me Than You and collaboration with The Alchemist

+On September 6, 2024, Sean revealed that he was working with record producer The Alchemist on a collaborative album.

 Personal life

 Big Sean dated his high school sweetheart, Ashley Marie, whom he met when he was sixteen and started dating at nineteen until their break-up in early 2013.
 He subsequently began dating actress Naya Rivera, whom he first met on Twitter; their relationship became public in April 2013.
 Sean and Rivera were engaged from October 2013 to April 2014.
 He dated singer Ariana Grande from October 2014 to April 2015.

 Big Sean has been in a relationship with singer Jhené Aiko since 2016.
 In his 2020 song "Deep Reverence", he revealed that Aiko had previously experienced a miscarriage.
 Their son was born on November 8, 2022.

 On November 28, 2017, Big Sean purchased an 11,000 square foot home, with 7 bedrooms and 8 bathrooms home in Beverly Hills.
 The house was previously owned by Guns N' Roses guitarist Slash.
 Originally listed at $11 million, Big Sean acquired it for $8.7 million.

 Big Sean has struggled with depression, canceling a tour in 2018.
 He credits therapy, a healthy lifestyle, exercise and taking a break from touring to refocus on his music as instrumental in his recovery.